moha-02/java_MariaDB_connection/README.md

 ## OUR EXAMPLE

-Our project combines the jdbc and jpa methods to execute the different crud operations so we can have a quick look of how  both technologies work
+Our project combines the jdbc and jpa methods to execute the different CRUD operations so we can have a quick look of how  both technologies work.

 ## PREREQUIREMENTS
 - Java ☕
-- IDE (we suggest IntelliJ)
+- IDE (we suggest IntelliJ) 💻
 - MariaDB 🐋
 - Maven 🐦